Best Western food stalls in Singapore

 8. Rasa Sayang

 Whether you call it the S-11 AMK Western Food Stall, or Rasa Sayang Western Food, there’s little doubt that this hawker gem is beloved by Ang Mo Kio residents.
 The stall constantly attracted long queues during their prime, but after a change in owners, the food just didn’t taste the same.

 The OG owners have recently returned, though, and reopened another Rasa Sayang outlet at Ang Mo Kio Blk 347, operated by the same old staff, with the same delicious recipes.

 Read our Rasa Sayang review.

 Address: Blk 347 Ang Mo Kio Ave 3, ST31 Coffee House, Singapore 560347

 Rasa Sayang is not a halal-certified eatery.

 9. 5 Star Corner

-If it’s XXL portions of old-school Western food you’re after, then dine at Hougang’s 5 Star Corner.
+If it’s XXL portions you’re after, then dine at Hougang’s 5 Star Corner.
 The stall offers homely dishes loaded with sides, at very affordable prices.
-The Chicken Cutlet is the signature, where for $6, you can get a cutlet larger than your hand, accompanied with chunky cut fries, a heaping mound of slaw, garlic bread, and baked beans.
-Another highlight is their Black Pepper Steak ($9.50), where a sizeable steak is served with black pepper sauce on a sizzling hot plate.
+The Chicken Cutlet is the signature, where for $6.50, you can get a cutlet larger than your hand, accompanied by chunky cut fries, a heaping mound of slaw, garlic bread, and baked beans.

 Read our 5 Star Corner review!